We're here to help

 While this means the UK domiciliary care industry can expect healthy demand in the future, it’ll need to overcome the shortfalls in long-term public funding and recruitment that have hampered its growth.

-Delays clog up the system in the meantime.
-In August 2024, around 400,000 people were awaiting assessment, review, or the start of a care service.
+Delays are still causing problems in the industry.
+In March 2025, around 370,000 people were awaiting assessment, review, or the start of a care service.
+However, this is steadily declining from the peak of 542,000 in April 2022.

 Caring for your own